 Here are some examples of international search engines:

 - China - Baidu

 - South Korea - Naver

-Look at the search statistics for the areas you want to target and figure out which search engines to target.
-Although some of the basics for optimization will remain consistent across search engines, like a focus on quality content, other factors will be different.
-For example, sites wanting to have visibility in Baidu should ideally be created with a Chinese domain and hosted on a Chinese server.
-You can learn more about the various major international search engines in our post here, as well as through our post that specifically covers Baidu.
+Look at the search statistics for the areas you want to target and figure out which search engines are most popular there.
+Although some of the basics for optimization will remain consistent across search engines, like a focus on quality content and user experience, other factors will differ.

 Work with native speakers for keyword research